How RunMat Works

 Phase 1: Instant Execution

 Your code runs immediately through our Ignition interpreter — no compilation wait time.
-Good for interactive exploration, prototyping, and one-off calculations.
-While executing, we track which functions are called frequently.
+Perfect for interactive work, tests, and scripts.
+While executing, we profile which functions are hot.

 Phase 2: Machine Code